 Bitcoin shorting involves selling a cryptocurrency with the hopes that it decreases in its value for the buyer to purchase the currency back at lower prices.
 The traders are then able to make a profit from the differences in the current market prices.
-Short-selling takes on the usual mantra of “buy low and sell high&rdquo, and turns things upside down.
+Short-selling takes on the usual mantra of “buy low and sell high” and turns things upside down.
 Even though you will still be buying low followed by selling high, it involves that the trader will sell an asset 1st and then repurchases the asset later.

 What Are The Reason For Short-Selling Bitcoin?

 Before you decide short-sell bitcoin, you first need to know what motivations you have for doing this.
 Many of the traders who short bitcoin usually have a view that is bearish about the expected future of these markets.
-This often comes about due to skepticism about bitcoins popularity and that it just another fad that won’t last for very long.
+This often comes about due to skepticism about bitcoins’ popularity and that it just another fad that won’t last for very long.

-If you believe in this viewpoint, then it becomes vital that you stay abreast with changes that occur in this industry.
+If you believe in this viewpoint, then it becomes vital that you stay abreast of changes that occur in this industry.
 This has to do with optimism that continues to increase associated with future uses linked to cryptocurrencies along with their technology blockchain.
 There are still many people that are shorting bitcoin that still have faith in its potential over the long-term.

 For people that still believe in the potential that bitcoin has to offer, their reasons linked to short-selling bitcoin would involve hedging a more prolonged exposure.
 For example, if you currently own bitcoin, yet you have a feeling that it will fall over the short-term, you may decide that you would like to decrease your risks in the way of short-selling your bitcoin.
-In this way, if and when the markets do fall, you can recoup a percentage of the loss from your initial investment and make gains in association to your overall short position.
+In this way, if and when the markets do fall, you can recoup a percentage of the loss from your initial investment and make gains in association with your overall short position.